Antigen microscope view

 Nucleic Acids

-With only a few exceptions, all nucleic acid solutions are well suited for non-contact microdispensing.
+With only a few exceptions, all nucleic acid solutions are well suited to non-contact microdispensing.
 Typical applications are the production of oligonucleotide microarrays for the detection of virus particles, bacteria, other microbiological species and biological food contamination.

 Proteins and Peptides

 Many, but not all, peptide and protein solutions are well suited to non-contact microdispensing.
-Too much detergent - leading to foam formation - can be a problem, as well as too high of a viscosity.
-In those cases, proper choice of solvent or optimisation of buffer composition are typical measures.
+Too much detergent - leading to foam formation - can be a problem, as well as too high a viscosity.
+In those cases, proper choice of solvent or optimization of buffer composition are typical measures.
 Peptide and protein solutions are microdispensed for the generation of microarrays in biochips, for their implementation in biosensors and lab-on-a-chip devices, and for implementation in other diagnostic or bioanalytical formats.

 A typical application for peptide arrays is epitope mapping and control of the binding specificity of a selected antibody.
 Among proteins, antibodies can be considered a class of their own.
 They are being used for the detection of viruses, bacteria, biological markers, drugs, staining tissue for cancer diagnosis, etc. Serum albumin and casein are proteins that are often used to block hydrophobic surfaces (to make them hydrophilic) in plastic-based biochips.
 Enzymes can be an important part for the conversion or degradation of target molecules.